TobyJavascript/i3-debbie/README.md

 # User Manual: i3 Rice Dependencies

+Version 1.0

 This document lists all the dependencies used for my i3 rice setup.
 It covers the required packages, libraries, and their functionality.

 IMPORTANT: This setup is for Debian 12.
 Therefore I can not guarantee that all libraries or commands are the same for your setup.
 However, if you are using a Debian fork like Ubuntu or Mint, this guide will probably apply for you as well.

+This is originally a fork of [addys repository](https://github.com/addy-dclxvi/i3-starterpack).

 ---